msturrus/tempos-assignment/README.md

-# tempus-ui-assignment
+# tempus-ui-assignment - Michael Sturrus

+## Installation and Running:

-npm install
+$ npm install

-npm start
+$ npm start

-localhost:3000
+Navigate to localhost:3000

-Login info:
+## Login info:

 Patient usernames: patient1, patient2

 Doctor usernames: doctor1, doctor2

-A doctor who is also a patient username: doctorpatient
+A doctor who happens to also a be a patient: doctorpatient

 all passwords: password1